 On your Sea-to-Sky Highway road trip, plan a stop to hike in Garibaldi Provincial Park.
 (Photo: Alamy)

-British Columbia’s exceedingly beautiful Sea-to-Sky Highway (Highway 99), extending from Vancouver in the south to Whistler in the north, clocks in at just over 230 miles, although it could take years — if not a lifetime — to explore all of the remarkable nature along the way.
+British Columbia’s exceedingly beautiful Sea-to-Sky Highway (Highway 99), extending from Vancouver in the south to Whistler in the north, clocks in at just over 230 miles, although it could take years — if not a lifetime — to explore all of the remarkable attractions and nature along the way.